 Back then, Great Danes were bred as hunting hounds.

-A particularly large and powerful dog was needed to take down the equally powerful English wild boar, and the Great Dane became a worthy adversary.
+A particularly large and powerful dog was needed to take down the equally powerful English wild boar.

-Nowadays, Great Danes are primarily kept as pets or used as therapy dogs – after all, the breed is 14th most popular in the United States, according to the AKC’s records!
+Nowadays, Great Danes are primarily kept as pets or used as therapy dogs.

 Great Dane personality and temperament

-In terms of temperament, modern Great Danes are quite different from their boar-hunting ancestors.
+Modern Great Danes are quite different from their hunting ancestors.

-Because of their bravery, they are pretty unflappable dogs; not a lot phases them nor are they quick to bark.
+Not a lot phases them.
+Nor are they quick to bark.

 You can put their quiet and patient manner to good use.

-Great Danes make excellent pets for families with children (but watch that they don’t accidentally push small children over).
+Great Danes make excellent pets for families with children.

 Great Dane weight and height

-It’s common knowledge that Great Danes are large dogs, since they are one of the giant breeds and all.
+It’s common knowledge that Great Danes are large dogs.

-In fact, the largest Great Dane actually holds the Guiness World record for Tallest Dog Ever – “Zeus” was a Great Dane who reached a whopping 44 inches tall at the shoulder!
+In fact, the largest Great Dane actually holds the Guiness World record for Tallest Dog Ever.

 Great Dane coat and colors